AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-requesting-the-integration.md

 * **Step 3** - Complete pre-integration steps for Dynamics 365 and Campaign.
 See [Configure this integration](#configure-this-integration).

+* **Step 4** - The Adobe onboarding team will provide you access to the integration application user interface (UI).

-* **Steps 4-7** - You will configure the integration self-service app based on your required needs.
+* **Step 5** - You will be able to configure your data mappings, replacements, filters, etc. and test your integration from within the integration application UI.

 ## Configure this integration {#configure-this-integration}